SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 You will be asked to provide a password to encrypt your private key, and both the .PFX file and .CER file will be exported to the current folder.

 #### Using makecert (alternative manual option)
-Alternatively, if you have Microsoft Visual Studio 2013/2015 installed on your enviroment, you already have the [makecert tool](https://msdn.microsoft.com/library/windows/desktop/aa386968.aspx), as well.
+Alternatively, if you have Microsoft Visual Studio 2013/2015 installed on your environment, you already have the [makecert tool](https://msdn.microsoft.com/library/windows/desktop/aa386968.aspx), as well.
 Otherwise, you will have to download from MSDN and to install the Windows SDK for your current version of Windows Operating System.

 The command for creating a new self-signed X.509 certificate is the following one: